 The purpose of this document is to provide guidance to training organisations and VTS providers when preparing and conducting remote training for VTS personnel.

-This Guideline is associated with IALA Recommendation R0103 (V-103) Training and Certification of VTS Personnel, a normative provision of IALA Standard 1050 Training and Certification, and shall be observed if compliance with this Standard is claimed.
-To demonstrate compliance with the Recommendation the practices described in the Guideline should be taken into account.
+This Guideline is associated with IALA Recommendation R0103 (V-103) Training and Certification of VTS Personnel, a normative provision of IALA Standard 1050 Training and Certification.
+To demonstrate compliance with the recommendation the practices described in this guideline should be taken into account.

 Objectives